kdeldycke/awesome-billing/readme.md

 - [The 5 Pillars of PriceOps](https://priceops.org) - A manifesto inspired by the DevOps movement in which pricing is no longer ossified, but is practiced as a responsive iteration process, and implemented as a flexible property of the system.

+- [SaaS pricing explorer](https://explorer.hyperline.co) - A collection of 1000+ pricing pages for inspiration.

 ### Usage-based Pricing

 The dynamic scheme for elastic resources.